rust-lang/rust/text/0000-stabilize-catch-panic.md

 More generally, however, this RFC also claims that this stable function does not radically alter Rust's exception safety story (explained above).

-### Exception safety mitigation

-A mitigation strategy for exception safety listed above is that a panic cannot be caught within a thread, and this change would move that bullet to the list of "methods to subvert the mitigation strategies" instead.
-Catching a panic (and not having `'static` on the bounds list) makes it easier to observe broken invariants of data structures shared across the `catch_panic` boundary, which can possibly increase the likelihood of exception safety issues arising.

-One of the key reasons Rust doesn't provide an exhaustive set of mitigation strategies is that the design of the language and standard library lead to idiomatic code not having to worry about exception safety.
-The use cases for `catch_panic` are relatively niche, and it is not expected for `catch_panic` to overnight become the idiomatic method of handling errors in Rust.

-Essentially, the addition of `catch_panic`:

-* Does not mean that *only now* does Rust code need to consider exception safety.
-This is something that already must be handled today.
-* Does not mean that safe code everywhere must start worrying about exception safety.
-This function is not the primary method to signal errors in Rust (discussed later) and only adds a minor bullet to the list of situations that safe Rust already needs to worry about exception safety in.

-### Will Rust have exceptions?
+## Will Rust have exceptions?

 In a technical sense this RFC is not "adding exceptions to Rust" as they already exist in the form of panics.
-What this RFC is adding, however, is a construct via which to catch these exceptions, bringing the standard library closer to the exception support in other languages.
-Idiomatic usage of Rust, however, will continue to follow the guidelines listed below for using a Result vs using a panic (which also do not need to change to account for this RC).
+What this RFC is adding, however, is a construct via which to catch these exceptions within a thread, bringing the standard library closer to the exception support in other languages.

-It's likely that the `catch_panic` function will only be used where it's absolutely necessary, like FFI boundaries, instead of a general-purpose error handling mechanism in all code.

-# Drawbacks

-A drawback of this RFC is that it can water down Rust's error handling story.
-With the addition of a "catch" construct for exceptions, it may be unclear to library authors whether to use panics or `Result` for their error types.
-There are fairly clear guidelines and conventions about using a `Result` vs a `panic` today, however, and they're summarized below for completeness.
+Catching a panic (and especially not having `'static` on the bounds list) makes it easier to observe broken invariants of data structures shared across the `catch_panic` boundary, which can possibly increase the likelihood of exception safety issues arising.

+The risk of this step is that catching panics becomes an idiomatic way to deal with error-handling, thereby making exception safety much more of a headache than it is today.
+Whereas we intend for the `catch_panic` function to only be used where it's absolutely necessary, e.g. for FFI boundaries.
+How do we ensure that `catch_panic` isn't overused?

+There are two key reasons we don't except `catch_panic` to become idiomatic:

+1. We have already established very strong conventions around error handling, and in particular around the use of panic and `Result`, and stabilized usage around them in the standard library.
+There is little chance these conventions would change overnight.

+2. We have long intended to provide an option to treat every use of `panic!` as an abort, which is motivated by portability, compile time, binary size, and a number of other factors.
+Assuming we take this step, it would be extremely unwise for a library to signal expected errors via panics and rely on consumers using `catch_panic` to handle them.

+For reference, here's a summary of the conventions around `Result` and `panic`, which still hold good after this RFC:

 ### Result vs Panic